For some Asian hedge funds, market rout is sweet

 He said his firm would rather bet on increased weakness and volatility in government bond markets than on equities which looked okay at current levels.

-Diggle is expecting most Western governments to lose AAA status and investors to question solvency of government bonds.
+Diggle is expecting most Western governments to lose their AAA status and investors to question the solvency of government bond markets.

+"Where we see future instability is increasingly in Western government and Japanese government bonds because I don't think they are a safe haven.
+They are a false safe haven."

-"I don't think that lending money to governments, if they look like becoming insolvent governments, is a great idea."
+"I don't think that lending money to governments, if they look like becoming insolvent governments, is a great idea, full stop."

 Big losers also included the $1.4 billion JPMorgan Asia Equity Fund (-13.6 percent) and the $1.86 billion Fidelity Emerging Asia Fund (-13.5 percent).